moby/moby/docs/sources/use/working_with_volumes.rst

   -v=[]: Create a bind mount with: [host-dir]:[container-dir]:[rw|ro].
   If "host-dir" is missing, then docker creates a new volume.

-This is not available for a Dockerfile due the portability and sharing purpose of it.
-The [host-dir] volumes is something 100% host dependent and will break on any other machine.
+This is not available from a Dockerfile as it makes the built image less portable or shareable. [host-dir] volumes are 100% host dependent and will break on any other machine.

 For example::

-  sudo docker run -v /var/logs:/var/host_logs:ro shykes/couchdb:2013-05-03
+  sudo docker run -v /var/logs:/var/host_logs:ro ubuntu bash

 The command above mounts the host directory ``/var/logs`` into the container with read only permissions as ``/var/host_logs``.